 To browse all LAO publications, visit our Publications page.

-May 28, 2020 - Presented to the Senate Budget and Fiscal Review Committee
+January 14, 2021 - Presented to: Senate Budget and Fiscal Review Committee

 January 11, 2021 - Assembly Committee on Budget

 January 1, 2021 - An index of publications on the 2021-22 budget.

 December 8, 2020 - In this post, we describe our most recent forecast for California Work Opportunity and Responsibility to Kids (CalWORKs) program costs and discuss recent caseload trends.
 With this post we intend to provide information but do not include any explicit recommendations to the Legislature.
 This post is part of our 2021-2022 Fiscal Outlook series of publications.